egenn/pdsr/_book/72-DataTrans.md

 ### One-hot encoding

 When categorical features are **not** ordinal, and your algorithm cannot handle them directly, you can one-hot encode them.
-(This is similar to creating dummy variables in statistics).
-In one-hot encoding, each categorical feature is converted to k binary features, where k = number of unique values in the input, such that only one feature is 1 per case.
+In one-hot encoding, each categorical feature is converted to k binary features, where k = number of unique values in the input, such that only one feature has the value 1 per case.
+This is similar to creating dummy variables in statistics, with the difference that dummy variables create `k - 1` new variables.

 ```r